MarcosMJD/ghcn-d/README.md

         tmax and tmin observations are converted to degree.
 Max and min temperatures outside the range (-70,+70) are discarded.
         The transformation is implemented as a macro (process_year_table).
         The output will be a model (`stg_years_unioned`) with all years tables transformed and unioned.

   - Core (materialized=table):
-    - Create `fact_observations` materialized model by joining `stg_years_unioned` with `stg_stations` and `stg_country` models.
-Generated table will be partitioned by partition_date and clustered by country_code and station id.
+    - `fact_observations` materialized model by joining `stg_years_unioned` with `stg_stations` and `stg_country` models.
+Generated table will be partitioned by date (year) and clustered by country_code and station id.
+This will provide enough performance since it is advisable that the date field will be the most used while partitions will be big enough (e.g. >1GB from 1960), and country and station id will provide geolocation dimension.
+    - In addition, a `fact_observations_yearly` model has been created.
+This model averages the daily observations over each year,e.g. tmax for 2002 is the average over all daily max temperature observations made during 2002.
+This will save costs and increment performance in those queries made on a yearly basis.
   - Job:
-    - For the convenient creation of the production dataset, a job `dbt build`will be created.
+    - For the convenient creation of the production dataset, a job `dbt build` will be created.
-    - This job can be run manually from dbd cloud or through airflow dag `data_transformation_dbt_job`, which will run on a daily basis.
+    - This job can be run manually from dbt cloud or through airflow dag `data_transformation_dbt_job`, which will run on a daily basis.

+**Dashboard:**

-- Dashboard: Connect Google Data Studio to BQ dataset and design dashboard
+  Connect Google Data Studio to BQ dataset and design dashboard

 ## Results